campfireunion/docs/docs/1.0/flipside/how-tos/cameras/how-to-use-the-camera-switcher.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_4-5_4.mp4

 Notice how the camera output now shows user interface elements.
-You can use this to capture the Flipside Studio user interface, for example to do walkthrough videos.
+You can use this to capture the Flipside user interface, for example to do walkthrough videos.

 ---